 Europe is so big that you can't lump all its cruises together.
 The Western Mediterranean cruise season runs from April through November, with a few European lines staying the course through the winter.
 The warmer Eastern Mediterranean and Greek islands, as well as the Canary Islands, see cruise ships between April and December, with a sprinkling of winter cruises from select lines.

 Northern Europe and Baltic cruises have a shorter season, running from April to October, with Viking and Hurtigruten offering Northern Lights sailing January through March.

 Most tourists come to Europe in the summer, but the late spring and early fall have more pleasant temperatures and not as many crowds.
 You'll find the lowest cruise prices at the beginning and end of each season; prices rise dramatically for the summer months.

-You may find restaurants and other establishments closed in August, which is when much of Europe goes on holiday.
-September is an increasingly popular time to cruise the Western Mediterranean because you can avoid the school kids and still enjoy warm temperatures.
+You might find restaurants and other establishments closed in August, which is when much of Europe goes on holiday.
+September is a popular time to cruise the Western Mediterranean because you can avoid the school kids and still enjoy warm temperatures.
 Note that March and November can be rainy.